jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 And here's the face-palm movement: today's ideologies were created by people very out of the loop.
 Their founding thinkers, Adam Smith, Karl Marx, Edmund Burke, and John Stuart Mill, never used a toilet, never sat in a car, never disinfected a wound.
 Each thinker has lessons to teach, but we should build upon them instead of clinging to them as their devout followers today do, like dinosaurs trying to survive after the world has moved on, believing in outdated worldviews ill-suited for the modern era.

 So no, Techvolution avoids easy answers because there are none for anyone who wants to lower the cost of living by solving real-life problems.
-Instead, this philosophy empowers you to ask better questions so you can discover lasting solutions to the problems of your unique life.
-Techvolution empowers you to improve your country by explaining how civilizations prosper and fall due to their good or bad technological evolution; hence the new word "Techvolution."
+That's why instead of repeating Left-Right industrialization politics, metrics, and policies, Techvolution measures its success on prosperous the middle-class is.
+The rate of mortage payoff.
+The cost of insurance.
+How secure their job market is.
+We can better these real-life metrics when you lean the fundamental laws governing life's remarkable evolution on Earth.
+With just a little technical jargon you'll understand how civilizations prosper due to their technological evolution; hence the new word "Techvolution."

-Instead of repeating Left-Right industrialization politics, metrics, and policies, Techvolution teaches you the fundamental laws governing life's remarkable evolution on Earth.
+Among many benefits, this philosophy empowers you to ask better questions so you can discover lasting solutions to the problems of your unique life.
 Techvolution can't be entertainment because it stops you being a spectator, and turns you into an active agent who lowers the cost of living by creating an economy that generates and distributes wealth for everyone who works for it.

-While this book won't be entertaining, I'll do my best to make this new philosophy life-changingly inspiring because the future should be.
+While this book won't be entertaining, I'll do my best to make this new philosophy fun and inspiring.
+Because the future should be.

 ## Dedication

 _This book is for the open-source community.
 For the collaboration mindset you handed down to me.
 For selflessly updating Wikipedia, writing free software, and building cool new tech for us all.
 For being the protagonists of the Internet Age.
-Your example showed a political student what the future could be.
-I hope this book inspires you to (no offense) stop creating Javascript frameworks and directs all your side projects to build the Internet Age posthaste._
+Youshowed a political student what the future could be, but I hope this book inspires you to (no offense) stop creating Javascript frameworks and directs all your side projects to build the Internet Age economy posthaste._

 _This book is especially dedicated to the extras on Main Street.
 When it's time for you to act, I pray you decide to play the game of evolution and reach for the future the open-source heroes made for you._